SanicBTW/LivinOnSweets/LivinOnSweets/LivinOnSweets.API/README.md

 I'm not gonna bother on porting over the FunkinSharp animation system, it's too much work and I believe I don't need it at all.

 The animations in this game are pretty simple so no need to overwork on it.

-## Editor work

-The editor will be moved to its own project for the sake of simplicity in this one, since its been drifting away with all these new additions

-Should be only shipped with debug builds of Livin On Sweets.